 Dr. D. Betsy McCoach

-Research interests: multilevel modeling, instrument design, confirmatory factor analysis and structural equation modeling, longitudinal analysis, assessing/measuring school effectiveness, gifted education, underachievement.
+Research interests: latent variable modeling, longitudinal analysis, multilevel modeling, instrument design, assessing/measuring school effectiveness, gifted education, underachievement.

 Dr. Bianca Montrosse-Moorhead

-Assistant professor in MEA, teaches graduate coursework in research methods, assessment, and evaluation.
-Dr. Montrosse-Moorhead is also a member of the newly formed cross-departmental School Reform Research Cluster.
-She has previously served as an assistant professor of educational research at Western Carolina University, as a research and evaluation specialist at the Southeast Regional Educational Laboratory at the University of North Carolina at Greensboro, and as a doctoral fellow at the University of North Carolina at Chapel Hill.
+Dr. Montrosse-Moorhead teaches graduate coursework in research methods, assessment, and evaluation.
+Dr. Montrosse-Moorhead previously served as an assistant professor of educational research at Western Carolina University, as a research and evaluation specialist at the Southeast Regional Educational Laboratory at the University of North Carolina at Greensboro, and as a doctoral fellow at the University of North Carolina at Chapel Hill.
 Montrosse-Moorhead currently conducts research on evaluation as a a means to develop stronger evidence-based program evaluation practices, models, and theories.
 Additionally, her scholarship explores the practical application of evaluation and research methods, both in order to better understand the impact of K-12 policies, practices and programs, and to provide credible, relevant, and useful evidence to the policy community.
 She received her Ph.D. in psychology with an emphasis in evaluation and applied research methods from Claremont Graduate University in 2009, where she worked with and studied under Drs.
 Tina Christie and Michael Scriven.

 Dr. Christopher Rhoads

-Research interests: hierarchical/multi-level modeling; design of field experiments in education research; non-experimental designs for causal inference; meta-analysis; missing data.
+Research interests: multilevel modeling; design of field experiments in education research; non-experimental designs for causal inference; meta-analysis; missing data.

 Dr. H. Jane Rogers